hougesen/sensor-dashboard/README.md

 ### Dashboard

 The purpose of the dashboard is to easily track changes in the sensor readings.
-I am planning on creating the dashboard using React or Nuxt.js - still haven't decided, yet.

 ### Sensor